-IFRS 17 was issued in May 2017 and sets out the requirements that an entity should apply in accounting for insurance contracts it issues and reinsurance contracts it holds.
-IFRS 17 had an effective date of 1 January 2021, delayed to 1 January 2022 on 14 November 2018.
-On 17 March 2020, the IASB took the decision to defer IFRS 17 implementation by a year, with a new effective date of 1 January 2023.
+IFRS 17 Insurance Contracts was issued in May 2017 and sets out the requirements that an entity should apply in accounting for insurance contracts it issues and reinsurance contracts it holds.
+IFRS 17 is effective for annual periods beginning on or after 1 January 2023.